infraguys/genesis_oidc_ui/docs/overview.md

 During local development, the Vite dev server is configured to proxy backend requests.

+The proxy path prefix is centralized in code as a constant so that changing it requires updates in a single place.

-- All HTTP requests starting with the `/genesis` path prefix are forwarded to `http://127.0.0.1:11010`.
+- All HTTP requests starting with the `/api/core` path prefix are forwarded to `http://127.0.0.1:11010`.
-- The `/genesis` prefix is stripped before the request is sent to the backend.
+- The `/api/core` prefix is stripped before the request is sent to the backend.
-  - Example: `/genesis/api/health` -> `http://127.0.0.1:11010/api/health`.
+  - Example: `/api/core/api/health` -> `http://127.0.0.1:11010/api/health`.
 - This proxy configuration is applied only when running the dev server via `npm run dev`.

 In addition to forwarding the request, the proxy also attaches a set of headers that describe how the frontend is accessed externally: